mrwunderbar666/ner_tool_comparison/README.md

 - `token_id`: id (actually position) of token within the sentence.
 Always starts at 1.
 - `token`: actual token in its original form.
 - `CoNLL_IOB2`: Named entity tag according to *Inside-Outside-Beginning* scheme as defined by CoNLL.
 Named entities are limited to Persons, Organizations, Location, and Misc.

+## Corpus Summary Statistics

+the script `corpora/corpus_analytics.py` performs a simple summary statistic of each corpus' token distribution.
+It also measures the number of female and male names found in person named entities.

+To generate the summary tables in the appendix, use the script `analyse_results/corpora_statistics.r`

 # NER Tools